oguzhanca/Matlab_Image_Analysis/README.md

 # Bitmap Image Analysis in Matlab

-User selects a bitmap image and then be able to track grey level whichever point the mouse is on that picture instantaneously.
+User selects a bitmap image.
+Program tracks the grey level of whichever location the mouse is on this picture instantaneously.